 Hell to spices is somewhere moist, airy and bright.

 The devil seasons scantily.
 This happens too often- storing spices improperly basically ensures that they’ll lose their taste as quickly as possible.
-It’s important to store them in a dry place otherwise the moisture can affect the taste, so be sure to avoid leaving them over the stove.
+It’s important to store them in a dry place, otherwise the moisture can affect the taste.
+Be sure to avoid leaving them over the stove.
 The same applies to light and air.
 If they’re sealed airtight and left in a dark place, the spices will keep their fresh flavor for a long time.
 But that doesn’t mean we’re recommending you to leave them somewhere isolated and forget about them.
 If the container is light-proof and airtight, you can keep your spices close by to enrich your cuisine.

 Respect different taste preferences.